 To become a certified coach for Special Olympics, the following must be completed:

 - Online Orientation: a 90 minute session that introduces volunteers to the Speical Olympics movement.

-- Completion of a thorough Police & Vulnerable Sectors background checks
+- Submit a Police & Vulnerable Sectors background checks

 - Complete the Special Olympics Competition Course.
 An 10 hour NCCP (National Coaching Certification Program) course offered throughout the Province, please contact the Provincial office to register or get further information.

 - Complete the sport specific NCCP (National Coaching Certification Program) Course in the sport the volunteer is coaching.

 - Coaches who wish to apply for positions on the Provincial & National Team must also be fully certified Sport Technical in the sport they are coaching (offered through the Provincial Sport Org.) as well as fully certified Special Olympics Competition Course (offered through Special Olympics Nova Scotia).

 - Step 2: Chapter/Local Program representative meets w/ volunteer for screening/placement purposes (in-person/phone) and checks their references.

 - Step 3: Volunteer is assigned to a program

 - Step 4: Volunteer attends Chapter/Local Program orientation event (if applicable)